Public Transport in Melbourne

 You can find out more about zones here.

-Travelling to and from regional Victoria has also never been more affordable.
-No matter where you live in Victoria, it will cost you the same with all day travel under $11.
+Did you know that travelling to and from regional Victoria is also affordable?
+No matter where you live in Victoria, the most you’ll pay for a day’s travel is just $11.

 International Student Travel Pass